RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

 ### Overview

-For our styling we are going to use [Bootstrap 4](https://v4-alpha.getbootstrap.com/) which is still in alpha.
+For our styling we are going to use [Bootstrap 4](https://getbootstrap.com/).
 The reason for picking Bootstrap 4 and not Bootstrap 3 is so that we can use [Angular Bootstrap library (ng-bootstrap)](https://ng-bootstrap.github.io).  ng2-bootstrap is written 100% in JavaScript with no need for JQuery or Bootstrap's JavaScript library to be included.

 ### Goals